Xilinx/xacc/docs/workshop_taiwan.md

-# Heterogenous Accelerated Computing Workshop in Taiwan
+# Heterogeneous Accelerated Computing Workshop in Taiwan

-Heterogenous Accelerated Computing Workshop in Taiwan, co-hosted by AMD University Program and NTU.
+Heterogeneous Accelerated Computing Workshop in Taiwan, co-hosted by AMD University Program and NTU.
 This event brings together global leaders in heterogeneous and accelerated computing to share their latest research and applications in energy-efficient graph processing, FPGA-based machine learning, and heterogeneous cluster design.

 ## Time